ibm-cloud-docs/cloud-databases/reference-logging.md

 `br-sao` | `br-sao`
 `par01` | `eu-de`
 {: caption="Table 1.
 Log Analysis regions" caption-side="top"}

+`SEO01` Data Center is scheduled to close on October 28, 2002.
+See [Data Center closures](/docs/get-support?topic=get-support-dc-closure) for more information, including recommended data centers to which you can migrate.
+{: .important}

 Platform logs from your deployments appear in a Log Analysis instance in the same region, except for `seo01` and `jp-osa`.
 Deployments in `seo01` have their logs forwarded to `jp-tok`.
 Deployments in `jp-osa` have their logs forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up Log Analysis in multiple regions.